Deploy Logistics Operational Dashboards using DataPane

 Number of replenishments per day

-How many replenishments tasks are performed by your operators per day?
+How many replenishment tasks are performed by your operators per day?

-This process can become a bottleneck and impact your overall performance, you need to track your workload per day.
+This process can become a bottleneck and impact your overall performance.

 Insights